Skip to content ↓

 Reception induction and transition into Year one

-Reception induction
+Reception Induction

-Transition into Year one
+Transition to Year 1

 Reception reading and home learning